 Most trainee pilots learn faster by reading up on some theory between flying lessons.
 This is where a trainee pilot can help him or herself through the training course.

 The BGA publishes a series of ‘Gliding Basics’ leaflets that provide elementary theory aimed at pre-solo trainee pilots.

 For a more in depth view, the BGA recommends the publication ‘Passenger to Pilot‘, which includes easy to absorb text and diagrams and was written by the author of the BGA instructors manual.

 As a pilot progresses in training beyond solo, the BGA recommended publication is ‘Bronze and Beyond‘, which was written by and is periodically updated by an experienced gliding instructor.
-Other publications by a variety of authors are available.

 Instructors are crucially important to gliding.
 Experienced glider pilots are encouraged to approach their CFI to discuss instructor training opportunities.